La Center Middle School Handbook2019-2020

 Teachers will determine whether or not gum chewing will be permitted in their classrooms.
 Gum will not be allowed in science labs using chemicals, while working with computers, in the library, or in physical education classes.
 Gum must be discarded in trash containers, not on the ground.

 Cheating/Plagiarism and Forgery

-Cheating or forgery in any form is a violation of school rules.
+Cheating or plagiarism in any form is a violation of school rules.
 Cheating/plagiarism includes copying another person’s work or answers, with or without their permission, and submitting it as your own.
 Providing answers or work for another student to copy is also considered cheating and subject to the same consequences.
-Consequences for cheating, at a minimum, will be a zero on the assignment, test, or quiz.
-Repeated incidents will be referred to the principal for other disciplinary action.
-Submitting any document with a forged parent or guardian signature is a violation of school rules, which will result in disciplinary actions.
+Consequences for cheating, at a minimum, will be a zero on the assignment, test or quiz, with repeated incidents being referred to the principal for other disciplinary action.
+Submitting any document with a forged parent or guardian signature is a violation of school rules, which will result in disciplinary action.

 With the exception of theme-related items on spirit days, hats and other head coverings are not to be worn inside school buildings at any time.
 Exceptions will be made if the head coverage pertains to a student’s religious beliefs.

 We offer a number of learning experiences off campus each year in the form of field trips.
-It is crucial that students conduct themselves in a proper manner at these events; therefore students receiving disciplinary action at any time one week prior to a field trip can be excluded.
-Refunds cannot be made for students excluded for disciplinary reasons.
+It is crucial that students conduct themselves in a proper manner at these events; therefore students receiving disciplinary action at any time one (1) week prior to a field trip may be excluded.
+Refunds will not be made for students excluded for disciplinary reasons.

 These actions are defined as any written, verbal, or physical act which:

 • Physically harms a student or damages the student’s property, or